-So you’re ready to pull the plug on diapers and start potty training.
-And that means you need the right potty training seat and potty training toilet, to get the job done.
+So you’re ready to pull the plug on diapers and start potty-training.
+And that means you need the right potty-training seat and potty-training toilet to get the job done.
 But given that the market is, well, saturated, the search for a potty chair can be as taxing as getting your kid to actually use the damn thing.

 But first, some basics.
-The American Academy of Pediatrics says that in general, most kids are physically ready to start potty training at around 18 months.
+The American Academy of Pediatrics says that in general, most kids are physically ready to start potty-training at around 18 months.
 But that doesn’t mean they’re cognitively ready to do it.
 They need the motor skills to actually get to the bathroom, and the emotional desire to be independent.
 Once your kid is interested in using an actual toilet, then make your move.

 Install a potty in your home and take your kid with you when you buy it.
 Where you place the potty is up to you and your child.
 After your kiddo starts using it on a regular basis, move it to the bathroom and then replace it with a child’s seat on an adult toilet seat.

 Got that?
-Here’s the potty training gear you need to get things moving.
+Here’s the potty-training gear you need to get things moving.

 If you're grossed out by poop and pee cleanup, get this potty.
-It has a completely sealed inner bowl and is designed with only two parts that fit cleanly together, to minimize any spills.
+It has a completely sealed inner bowl and is designed with only two parts, which fit cleanly together to minimize any spills.
 It's got a no-touch grab handle, so you can empty the sizable bowl without ever coming into contact with fecal matter.

 This training potty looks and sounds like an adult toilet and it's modular, so it grows with your kid.
 You can remove the seat to fit on top of an adult toilet seat.
 It has side grippers so toddlers can safely hold on to side of seat.

 Boys have issues with aim.
 And that's why you need a potty chair with a splash guard.
 Like this one.
 You get three products in one here.
 The potty chair transitions into a toilet trainer seat and a step stool.
 But best of all, it has a removable, high splash guard for boys who tend to get urine everywhere but in the potty.

 Sized for kids 18 months and older, this potty seat has the look and feel of a real, adult toilet.
 Summer Infant's potty seat looks like a toilet.
 It sounds like a toilet.
 And it helps prep kids for eventually using an actual toilet.
 It even has a toilet handle with a flushing sound and a removable bowl for cleanup.

 Potty-training can be stressful.
 It doesn't need to be.
 Get your kid their very own toilet buddy that goes potty with them.
 Your kid sits on the potty.
 And the potty buddy sits right next to them on a pretend potty.
 It's learning through play.